How to Get Along With an Introvert

 Sometimes extraverts, and even other introverts, feel awkward around quiet or sensitive introverts.
 “Must we always restrain ourselves in order to not offend?” they might ask.
 We all want to feel free to be ourselves, but relationships run more smoothly when we’re aware of one another’s needs and sensitivities.
 The following suggestions from “The Happy Introvert” are intended for both introverts and extraverts when relating to introverts:

-• Treat introverts gently – loud or dramatic expressions of emotion may frighten them.
-Your point of view will come across better through gentle persistence than if you come on strongly or put them on the spot.
+- Treat introverts gently — loud or dramatic expressions of emotion may frighten them.
+Your point of view will come across better through gentle persistence than if you come on strong or put them on the spot.

-• When introverts opt for privacy, remember this goes along with their nature and is not necessarily a rejection of you.
-For example, Anthony Hopkins, an introverted actor, likes to socialize occasionally, but feels his main non-acting activities (playing the piano, composing music, and taking road trips) would be less pleasurable with other people along.
-“Most of the time,” he told an interviews, “I am enough.”
+- When introverts opt for privacy, remember this goes along with their nature and is not necessarily a rejection of you.
+For example, Anthony Hopkins, an introverted actor, likes to socialize occasionally but feels his main non-acting activities (playing the piano, composing music, and taking road trips) would be less pleasurable with other people along.
+“Most of the time,” he told an interviewer, “I am enough.”

-• If you feel let down because your introvert isn’t expressive enough, pay more attention to the words than to their delivery.
-Multiply your introverted partner’s expressed emotions by ten.
+- If you feel let down because your introvert isn’t expressive enough, pay more attention to the words than to their delivery.
+Multiply your introverted partner’s expressed emotions by 10.

-• Question the adjectives and definitions you use for introverts: instead of passive, perhaps they’re shy and gentle.
-Instead of antisocial perhaps they’re main interest don’t always involve other people.
+- Question the adjectives and definitions you use for introverts: Instead of passive, perhaps they’re shy and gentle.
+Instead of antisocial, perhaps their main interests don’t always involve other people.
 Instead of self-centered or narcissistic, perhaps they have satisfying inner lives.

 - Let introverts know you appreciate them for being their own person.